Lin Tie

 Lin Tie (林铁; November 1904 – 17 August 1989) was a Communist revolutionary leader and politician of the People's Republic of China (PRC).
-He served as the first Communist Party Chief and the second Governor of Hebei province of the PRC, but was purged in 1966 at the beginning of the Cultural Revolution.
+He served as the first Chinese Communist Party Committee Secretary and the second Governor of Hebei province of the PRC, but was purged in 1966 at the beginning of the Cultural Revolution.

 Communist revolution

 Lin Tie was born in November 1904 to an educated family in Wanxian, Sichuan province (now Wanzhou District, Chongqing).
 Born Liu Shude (刘树德), he also used the pseudonyms Li Te (李特) and Zhao Fu (赵福).

 Lin entered Wanxian Middle School in 1918 and then Chongqing United High School in 1922, where he was influenced by the Communist youth leaders Yun Daiying and Xiao Chunü (萧楚女).
 After graduating from high school in 1925, Lin went to Beijing and attended China University, Sino-Russian University, and the University of Law and Politics (all defunct).
-In November 1925 he joined the Communist Party of China (CPC) at the University of Law and Politics.
+In November 1925 he joined the Chinese Communist Party (CCP) at the University of Law and Politics.

-In Spring 1928 Lin was dispatched by the CPC to Paris, France, where he enrolled at the University of Paris.
+In Spring 1928 Lin was dispatched by the CCP to Paris, France, where he enrolled at the University of Paris.
 He continued to participate in revolutionary and union activities in Paris, and was soon deported by the French government.
 He left for Belgium, but was again deported by that country.
 In January 1932 he was sent to the Soviet Union to study at the International Lenin School and later the Communist University of the Toilers of the East, two Communist cadre training schools in Moscow.
 He returned to China in late 1935.

-During the Second Sino-Japanese War, Lin Tie stayed in the Beijing-Tianjin area and helped establish the Hebei Communist Party Committee in 1937.
+During the Second Sino-Japanese War, Lin Tie stayed in the Beijing-Tianjin area and helped establish the Hebei CCP committee in 1937.
 During the subsequent Chinese Civil War, Lin was the Party Chief of Central Hebei and the Political Commissar of the Central Hebei Military Region.